Waiting (I’m in a hospital waiting room)

 d.
 Immoral and illegalOf course, the only correct answer was “d”.
 I thought it was such a one-dimensional and purposely ignorant question.
 I’m not even a piracy advocate or anything, but that was kinda ridiculous.

-isyasad@lemmy.worldto Asklemmy@lemmy.ml•What is your favourite open source software that you discovered in the past year, that you can no longer live without?2·8 months agoSeconding AltSnap although I use normal controls with an Alt key bound to a mouse button.
+isyasad@lemmy.worldto Asklemmy@lemmy.ml•What is your favourite open source software that you discovered in the past year, that you can no longer live without?2·1 year agoSeconding AltSnap although I use normal controls with an Alt key bound to a mouse button.
 Special shoutouts to “Action menu” for all the cool stuff it lets you do and “Windows list” which is just a better version of Alt+tabbing if you have multiple monitors.

 Country Music Stars Challenge Al-Qaeda